simonamtoft/chora/README.md

 # To-Do
 1. Instructions
-    1. Fix all load/store instructions.
-    2. Implement StackControl with a proper StackCache.
+    1. Implement StackControl ~~with a proper StackCache~~.
-    3. Implement ControlFlow
+    2. Implement ControlFlow
+        1. Figure out how to make the delay slots work...
-    4. Fix bcopy (Ps can be inverted like predicates).
+    3. Fix bcopy (Ps can be inverted like predicates).
 2. Implement assembler: [Assembler Example](https://softwareengineering.stackexchange.com/questions/324587/write-an-assembler-in-c-why-writing-a-machine-code-translator-for-a-low-level)
     1. ControlFlow missing
 4. Prettify GUI (CSS and CodeMirror)
+5. Fix all the copy pasta JSDoc

 # Note to self
 - Do we want error check of predicate in assembler.parse()?
 (Look whats there)